Quantum-Accelerators/quacc/docs/user/settings.md

 # Settings Management

+!!!
+Important

+    The quacc configuration parameters (e.g. YAML file, environment variables) are only active on the machine where they are specified.
+In other words, each remote machine has its own custom set of configuration parameters.

 ## Modifying Quacc Settings

 The default global quacc settings can be found in the [`settings.py`](https://github.com/quantum-accelerators/quacc/blob/main/src/quacc/settings.py) file.
 If you wish to modify any of the global quacc settings, there are several ways to do so.